Illegal Immigration Reform and Immigrant Responsibility Act of 1996: Reinstatement of removal

-Bond and Immigration Detention
+Bond and detention

 IIRAIRA expanded the authority of the Attorney General to detain aliens who are facing removal.
 Under IIRAIRA, aliens "may be arrested and detained pending a decision on whether the alien is to be removed from the United States".
 IIRAIRA did not impose any limitations on the length of detention, but IIRAIRA did restrict these aliens' access to release from detention.
 Release could be granted with a "bond of at least $1,500" or on "conditional parole". aliens without legal permanent residence or prior work authorizations would be ineligible for receiving a work authorization during their release from detention.

 IIRAIRA stipulated mandatory detention for aliens who furnished fraudulent documents or have convictions for aggravated felonies, including "crimes involving moral turpitude", as well as aliens found to have "membership in a terrorist organization".
 Demore v.
 Kim (2003) upheld the constitutionality of the mandatory detention of aliens with qualifying convictions.

 The provisions of IIRAIRA concerning detention provide on their face as allowing for indefinite detention of aliens.
 This was upheld by the Supreme Court against constitutional challenge in Johnson v.
 Arteaga-Martinez (2022).

+Administrative warrants

+Codified in Section 1226(a) of Title 8 of the United States Code, Section 303 of the IIRAIRA broadly amended the use of non-judicial administrative warrants for immigration law enforcement, now commonly referred to as "ICE warrants" after the creation of U.S. Immigration and Customs Enforcement in 2003 as part of the Department of Homeland Security.
+While Section 1226 generally requires immigration officers to obtain administrative warrants before making immigration arrests, Section 1357(a) of Title 8 (which codifies Section 287 of the Immigration and Nationality Act of 1952) provides two exceptions that allow for warrantless arrests if an alien is suspected of having violated immigration law: